Elements of the Philosophy of Right: Summary

-The Philosophy of Right (as it is usually called) begins with a discussion of the concept of the free will and argues that the free will can only realize itself in the complicated social context of property rights and relations, contracts, moral commitments, family life, the economy, the legal system, and the polity.
-A person is not truly free, in other words, unless they are a participant in all of these different aspects of the life of the state.
+The Philosophy of Right begins with a discussion of the concept of the free will and argues that the free will can realize itself only in the complicated social context of property rights and relations, contracts, moral commitments, family life, the economy, the legal system, and the government.
+A person is not truly free, in other words, unless he is a participant in all of these different aspects of the life of the state.

 The bulk of the book is devoted to discussing Hegel's three spheres or versions of 'right,' each one larger than the preceding ones and encompassing them.
 The first sphere is abstract right (Recht), in which Hegel discusses the idea of 'non-interference' as a way of respecting others.
 He deems this insufficient and moves onto the second sphere, morality (Moralität).
 Under this, Hegel proposes that humans reflect their own subjectivity of others in order to respect them.
 The third sphere, ethical life (Sittlichkeit), is Hegel's integration of individual subjective feelings and universal notions of right.
 Under ethical life, Hegel then launches into a lengthy discussion about family, civil society, and the state.

-Hegel also argues that the state itself is subsumed under the higher totality of world history, in which individual states arise, conflict with each other, and eventually fall.
+Hegel also argues that the state itself is subsumed under the higher totality of world history, in which individual states arise, conflict with one another, and eventually fall.
 The course of history is apparently toward the ever-increasing actualization of freedom; each successive historical epoch corrects certain failures of the earlier ones.
 At the end of his Lectures on the Philosophy of History, Hegel leaves open the possibility that history has yet to accomplish certain tasks related to the inner organization of the state.